SHYAM7870/responsive-demo/README.md

 # responsive-demo
-This is a simple example of responsive css
+This is a simple example of responsive css.
 Author- Shyamsankar Kamila